top of page

 To assess these questions, I collect and evaluate adrenal hormones via saliva during social challenges, such as soccer (physical) and eSports, and academic competitions (nonphysical).
 I designed quasi-experimental studies in Hong Kong and the USA to investigate the effects of competition on hormone change and variation during in-group and out-group competition and how these responses are related to individual and team performance measures.

-Applied Biomedical Anthropology.
+The second thread of my interdisciplinary foci emphasizes method and theory in Applied Biomedical Anthropology.
 I am interested in understanding how the timing of pubertal maturation and adrenarche are impacted by different inputs (e.g., ecological, socioeconomic status, stress).

-Applied Medical and Behavioral Scientist for Simply Rational GmbH – The Decision Institute, a spin-off of the Max Planck Institute for Human Development, located in Berlin, Germany.
+Further, I have worked as an Applied Medical and Behavioral Scientist for Simply Rational GmbH – The Decision Institute, a spin-off of the Max Planck Institute for Human Development, located in Berlin, Germany.
 We partner with some of the largest global medical device and biotech companies to evaluate the most effective evidence-based clinical treatments for patients.
 We then identify asymmetries in the decision-making process across German, USA, and Canadian healthcare markets and design intervention strategies to deliver the most effective long-term treatments to patients, neurologists, and orthopedic surgeons.

 bottom of page